Video

 varies.
 Consult your owner's manual.

-VCR selector switch on back panel.
+VCR selector switch on back panel of VCR.

-Switches to channel 3 or 4.
+Switches to TV channel 3 or 4.

 Also, connect your TV signal source, such as Cable TV or Antenna to the